-Joe Biden’s speech to America: ‘It is time to turn the page.’
+Joe Biden’s speech to America: ‘It is time to turn the page’

 Since unofficially claiming his victory more than a month ago, Biden has been most focused on the economy and the coronavirus, the two crises that will immediately confront him.
 He has talked recently about receiving the vaccine in public, as a way to encourage other Americans to do the same, and he has repeatedly acknowledged the pain felt by the families of the more than 300,000 Americans who have died, as well as the challenges faced by first responders.

-“There is urgent work in front of all of us,” Biden planned to say Monday.
-“Getting the pandemic under control to getting the nation vaccinated against this virus.
-Delivering immediate economic help so badly needed by so many Americans who are hurting today — and then building our economy back better than ever.”
+“There is urgent work in front of all of us,” Biden said.
+“Getting this pandemic under control to getting the nation vaccinated against this virus.
+Delivering immediate economic help so badly needed by so many Americans who are hurting today — and then building our economy back better than it ever was.”

 Biden has privately spoken with Senate Republicans but has so far been reluctant to engage with them given that many have not been willing to publicly state that Biden won the election.

-“I think he’s president elect subject to whatever additional litigation is ongoing,” Sen. John Cornyn (R-Tex.), one of the top Senate Republicans, told reporters on Monday.
+“I think he’s president-elect, subject to whatever additional litigation is ongoing,” Sen. John Cornyn (R-Tex.), one of the top Senate Republicans, told reporters on Monday.

-“I believe that we’ll see the page turned on Jan the 20th,” he added in a reference to Inauguration Day.
+“I believe that we’ll see the page turned on Jan. the 20th,” he added, in a reference to Inauguration Day.
 “We’ll have a peaceful transition.”

 Sen. Mike Braun (R-Ind.), a staunch Trump defender who previously refused to acknowledge Biden’s win, shifted on Monday.